How can I reboot my FP2 in Safe mode?

-Note: this also means that your widgets need to be reinstalled and you have to log in to your app accounts again one by one when you come out of the Safe modus again.
+- you have to log in to your app accounts again one by one when you come out of the Safe modus again.

 It can happen that some apps that you have downloaded may cause your device to keep restarting itself, freezing, crashing, or be slow.
 If the issues go away in Safe mode, the problem is probably caused by a third-party app that you have downloaded on your device.